 Telecommuting Resources

 The following resources for working remotely are available to UC Berkeley staff.
-Students and instructors have access to many of the services listed here but should also visit the Keep Teaching website which provides resources and best practices to support remote learning.
+Students and instructors have access to many of the services listed here but should also visit the Research, Teaching and Learning website(link is external) which provides resources and best practices to support remote learning.

 Be Prepared green header